benoitLebreton-perso/local-data-ml-stack/README.md

 ## Inference

-find the run id to fill the uri
+find the run id to fill the uri.
+TODO : Use UnityCatalog to follow this id ?
+I think I will make a real FastAPI service for the inference and
+- use Unity Catalog in it to find the model
+- log the inference in mlflow or log in in the lakehouse
 ````bash
 mlflow models serve -m s3://mlflow-artifacts/1/80d45aadbbf44f93ac6004f9d35c8deb/artifacts/model -p 5001
 ````